viktorlott/ZeroKnowledgeProof/README.md

 // Verifier will ask prover if they have a certain amount without the prover revealing their wallet address. const verifier = new Verifier(Wallets);

-// Prover declares the balance range they are ready to reveal.
+// Prover declares the balance range that they are ready to reveal.
 // This could also be set by the verifier const amountToProve = prover.revealAmount();

-// // Verifier will generate a secret value that only people with the same balance can decode. const secret = verifier.generateSecret("123abc")
+// Verifier will generate a secret value that only people with the same balance can decode. const secret = verifier.generateSecret("123abc")

 // Verifier builds a proof that will contain every wallet that has the same balance range